dantrim/htt_tp_fw/tb/doc/software_block.md

 In the following we will present a tutorial showing how to implement such a scenario.
 Follow the items in the following Table of Contents sequentially.

+The example testbench that we create here is provided under `testbench/example_sw_block`.

 <!----------------------------------------------------------------------------->
 <!----------------------------------------------------------------------------->
 <!--------------------------- TABLE OF CONTENTS ------------------------------->